XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/account-methods/account_channels.md

 ---
 html: account_channels.html
 parent: account-methods.html
+seo:
-blurb: Get a list of payment channels where the account is the source of the channel.
+    description: Get a list of payment channels where the account is the source of the channel.
 labels:
   - Payment Channels
 ---